makeorbreak-io/rules/hackathon.md

 * **Fun**: does not have to be useful, it has to entertain or make people happy
 * **Creative**: a new idea or a new solution to a known problem

 When you cast a vote on somebody, you also choose the category.
 You can vote for a project in more than one category.
 The project owners might suggest categories to be voted on, but it’s completely up to the voter to follow that suggestion.

 #### Prizes

-There will be prizes for the each member of the winning team in each category.
+There will be prizes for each member of the winning team in each category.

 * **Useful**: Dell Monitor U2515H
 * **Fun**: Nintendo Switch